microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Azure OpenAI.md

 ```
 -->

-We’ll start by covering the Prompt Engineering Techniques, which is the first step to the LLM behavior and interactions
+We’ll start by covering the Prompt Engineering Techniques, which is the first step to LLM behavior and interactions

 ## Prompt Engineering Techniques

 1. **System Message: Setting the Stage**

-The system message acts as the opening act for our AI model.
+The System Message acts as the opening act for our AI model.
 It sets the tone and context.
 Consider this example:

 - System Message: “You’re an AI assistant that helps people find information and responds in rhyme.”
 - When a user asks, “What’s the capital of France?” our AI responds with:
   - “In Paris, the Seine does dance, where croissants and baguettes enhance.”

-Remember, the system message shapes the AI’s behavior.
+Remember, the System Message shapes the AI’s behavior.
 Experiment with different prompts to fine-tune your model’s personality.

 2. **Basic Best Practices for Prompting**